Meta-Real/MRFStr/docs/funcs/init.md

 mrfstr_res_t mrfstr_alloc(mrfstr_t str,  mrfstr_size_t size)
 ```

 Allocates `size` bytes from memory for the `str`.
-The value of `str` should be empty or it will lead to memory leakage. \
+The value of `str` should be empty or it leads to memory leakage. \
 This function only serves for performance purposes since the MRFStr library handles memory allocation internally. \

 **Error codes**: